ASL Lessons | Bookstore | Library | ASL University Main ►

 COOK: The American Sign Language (ASL) sign for "cook"

+The sign for "cook" uses "flat hands."
+The dominant hand represents a piece of food.
 The non-dominant hand represents a cooking surface.
 Put the food on the cooking surface and then turn the food over.

 Memory aid: The sign for cook is sort of like flipping a hamburger patty or a fish.